-I am incredibly proud of this pumpkin soup.
+I am incredibly proud of this pumpkin soup recipe.
 It’s well-balanced in flavor, has the perfect creamy consistency that you want, and it’s just downright fun to make!
 It comes together in just about fifteen minutes aside from roasting a little pie pumpkin, which are readily available an easy to work with.

 To roast a pumpkin, simply insert a large knife near the stem (but not through the stem), then pull it down to the counter.
 Repeat on the opposite side and pull the pumpkin apart.
 Scoop out the seeds (you can of course roast those too!), set the halves cut-side down on a cookie sheet, and roast until easily pierced with a knife (about 45 minutes for a pumpkin this size).